cesarvr/node-optimize/README.md

 ## Temeletry

 - Garbage collection information.
-- Optimization and Bail-out information. (*for some the V8 Optimizer give up with your function*)
+- Optimization and Bail-out information. (*telling you why V8 compiler give up in trying optimize your function.*)

 ## Functions

 - gc
   - just information about the state of the garbage collection.

 - start_cpu_profile/stop_cpu_profile
-  - tell V8 to start recolecting information about the execution.
+  - tell V8 to start recolecting information about the current execution.

 ## Example